 To find out more about midfielders in soccer, check out this article I wrote here.
 To find out more about defenders have a look at this article I wrote, and discover what a striker is and does in soccer by having a look at this article I wrote.

-And if you want to know more about soccer positions in general, then have a look at my Easy to Understand Guide to Soccer Positions by clicking here.
-Or to specifically learn more about Youth soccer positions, click here to go to my article explaining all you need to know about youth soccer positions.
+And if you want to know more about soccer positions in general, then have a look at my Easy to Understand Guide to Soccer Positions.
+Or to specifically learn more about Youth soccer positions, by going to my article explaining all you need to know about youth soccer positions.

 I realize that’s a lot of choices for articles(!), but I want to provide as much information as I can to help you enjoy and appreciate this great game!